Note Taking Assistance

 Note Taking services are available to students who have a diagnosed disability, and whose documentation supports this accommodation.

 Learning Support Services (LSS) recruits note takers; they are students who are taking the same course as the student requesting the service.
-Our note takers are required to have the professor’s approval before they are eligible to be a note taker.

 To request a note taker for a class: